dfm212/first-web/README.md

 # first-web

-this is my exercises of how to build a web site
+this is an exercises.
+I take my new knowledge and build a website from crash

+using HTML5, CSS3 and boostrap